Jacobcollio/Arduino-cam-esp/README.md

 With an ESP8266 board, WiFiEsp library allows an Arduino board to connect to the internet.
 It can serve as either a server accepting incoming connections or a client making outgoing ones.
-The WiFiEsp library is very similar to the Arduino WiFi and Ethernet libraries, and many of the function calls are the same.
+The WiFi Esp library is very similar to the Arduino [WiFi](https://www.arduino.cc/en/Reference/WiFi) and Ethernet libraries, and many of the function calls are the same.

 Supports ESP SDK version 1.1.1 and above (AT version 0.25 and above).